halchester/halchester/README.md

 I work at [Audix](https://audix.io), a SaaS platform that focuses on solving companies' need for audit managments.

-In my free time, I just lift heavy metal plates of the ground, go around with a camera and drink coffee.
+In my free time, I just lift heavy metal plates off the ground, go around with a camera and drink coffee.

 Some of the things I have worked on: